junit-team/junit5/README.md

 ## Getting Help

-Ask JUnit-related questions on [StackOverflow] or chat with the community on [Gitter].
+Ask JUnit-related questions on [StackOverflow] or use the Q&A category on [GitHub Discussions].

 ## Continuous Integration Builds